syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 {% endhighlight %}

-### OnValueSelect Event
+### OnValueSelect event

 The [OnValueSelect](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_OnValueSelect) event is triggered when the user selects any value in the DropDownList component.
-You can get the necessary arguments including `args.ItemData`.
-Also you can prevent the selection of items by setting the `args.Cancel` property as `true` provided by the event arguments.
+You can get the necessary arguments including [ChangeEventArgs.ItemData](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.ChangeEventArgs-2.html#Syncfusion_Blazor_DropDowns_ChangeEventArgs_2_ItemData).
+Also you can prevent the selection of items by setting the [ChangeEventArgs.Cancel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.ChangeEventArgs-2.html#Syncfusion_Blazor_DropDowns_ChangeEventArgs_2_Cancel) property as `true` provided by the event arguments.

 {% highlight cshtml %}